Acne is caused when pores in the skin are clogged with oil (called sebum) and dead skin cells.

 Blackheads are clogs that reach the skin's surface.
 Whiteheads are clogs that stay beneath the surface of the skin.

 Bacteria can also become trapped in pores and cause an infection.
-They may cause small red bumps, pimples, and cysts.
+This may cause small red bumps, pimples, and cysts.

 Acne is most common in teenagers.
 However, adults and children can have it too.
 Things that may raise the risk are: